Flaring is not a ‘victimless act’!

 Share our blog

-What can we say closer to home, in the U.K?
+What can we say closer to home, in the UK?

 This is the NSTA’s exhibit showing onshore flaring and methane emissions, from oil and gas activities, for 2016-2023: